 Cash flow problems affecting operations and payments

 Strong cost-control practices help prevent these issues and keep projects on track for success.
-These practices can range from traditional methods like detailed cost sheets and regular financial reviews to modern solutions such as ERP systems that track expenses and labor costs.
+These practices can range from traditional methods like detailed cost sheets and regular financial reviews to modern solutions such as ERP systems that provide real-time cost tracking of expenses and labor costs.

-For example, FirstBit ERP for construction helps you control material usage in real time, equipment use and maintenance, and prices during the procurement process.
+For example, project cost control module in FirstBit ERP for construction helps you control material usage in real time, equipment use and maintenance, and prices during the procurement process.
 Both approaches, when properly implemented, provide clear visibility into project spending and early warning signs of potential overruns.

-Many factors can push a construction project over budget.
+Many factors can contribute to cost overrun in construction projects, pushing a project beyond its planned budget.
 Understanding these common issues is the first step to preventing them.

 1. Inaccurate Estimation and Budgeting